Coalfire-CF/terraform-azurerm-conditional-access/README.md

 ### Setup and usage

-Before this module is used, a valid P1/P2 license needs to be assigned to the users in the environement.
+Before this module is used, a valid P1/P2 license needs to be assigned to the users in the environment.

 #### Code Location